-Sprint manages its network with the goal of delivering the best possible wireless broadband Internet access experience to all of its retail customers.
-Wireless network resources are not infinite.
-Managing the network is essential to promote the use and enjoyment of wireless data by all network users.
-Sprint uses reasonable network management practices that are consistent with industry standards.
-Sprint also strives to use tools and technologies that are intended to be minimally intrusive.
+Sprint manages its network with the goal of delivering the best possible mobile broadband Internet access experience to all of its retail customers.
+Mobile network resources are not infinite.
+Managing the network is essential to promote the use and enjoyment of mobile data by all network users.
+Sprint uses reasonable network management practices that are consistent with industry standards for protecting Sprint's network and customers and for managing the delivery of mobile broadband services.
 Just as the Internet continues to change and evolve, so too, will Sprint's network management practices to address the challenges and threats on the Internet.

 How does Sprint manage its network?

-Sprint uses various tools and techniques to manage its network, allow Virgin Mobile to deliver our service and ensure compliance with our prohibited network use and related requirements, which are available in Virgin Mobile point-of-sale materials and online at www.virginmobileusa.com/legal/general-terms-and-conditions.
+Sprint uses various tools and techniques to manage its network and deliver its services.
 These tools and techniques are dynamic, like the Sprint network and its usage, and Sprint may update the tools and techniques it uses.
-Sprint's network management activities may include identifying spam and preventing its delivery to customers, detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content, allocating spectrum and network resources amongst customers, devices, and price plans and using other tools and techniques that Sprint may be required to implement in order to meet its goal of allowing Virgin Mobile to deliver the best possible broadband Internet experience to all of its customers.
+Sprint's network management activities include managing congestion and allocating resources among users on the network, optimizing certain content and applications, identifying spam and preventing its delivery to customers, detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content, and using other tools and techniques that Sprint may be required to implement in order to meet its goal of allowing Virgin Mobile to deliver the best possible broadband Internet experience to all of its customers.

 Does Sprint employ any type of data compression or optimization on the Sprint network today?

-Yes, Sprint deploys Network Optimization capabilities for video and web traffic on the Sprint Wireless Network.
+Yes, Sprint deploys network optimization capabilities for video and web traffic on the Sprint Wireless Network.
 Intent is to improve overall user experience and increase network efficiency.
 Optimization helps improve page load times and reduces video stalling.
 The optimization technology provides for the elimination of wasted data transmission that results from lack of coordination between applications, network, and device, for example stopping transmission of video after a customer has stopped viewing it.
 It also matches media transmission quality to the capability of the device viewing the media.
-In addition, for customers on devices or plans subject to prioritization management, Sprint may limit streaming video throughput or put in place other prioritization policies as needed to ensure efficient use of network resources.
-These network management practices reduce network data tonnage, freeing up capacity with the goal of providing an overall better network experience for all Sprint customers.

 What specific types of optimization does Sprint employ?